cyclecycle/lipa-db/README.md

-# lipa-db
+# LIPA-DB

 Database and backend functionality for LIPA.

 - SQLite databases for test and prod environments
-- Exposes them through a REST interface
+- Exposes DBs through REST interface
 - Contains mock data
 - Processes for parsing and inserting documents into the DB